QUXiangtong/devOps/README.md

 we put needs on a job to make it dependent on the successful completion of the build-and-test-backend job.

 ## 2-4 For what purpose do we need to push docker images?
+We push Docker images to a remote registry to make them accessible from any environment or machine.
+This allows other developers, servers, or deployment pipelines to pull and run the exact same container, ensuring consistency and reproducibility across development, testing, and production environments.
+Without pushing, the image remains local and cannot be reused elsewhere

 ## 3-1 Document your inventory and base commands
 Test the connexion : ansible all -i inventories/setup.yml -m ping